 Chances are your operating system already has a free editing software.
 Microsoft offers Windows Movie Maker, but it is extremely basic and it will only get you so far.
 Moving on from there you have quite a few options, but I’ll be focusing on two of those.
 Sony Vegas is what I first transitioned to when I need a more robust editing software and it is still a great intermediate level software for making your videos.

-Eventually though you may want to move to a more professional utility like Adobe Premiere Pro CC.
+Eventually, though you may want to move to a more professional utility like Adobe Premiere Pro CC.
 Premiere is really the best of the best and that’s why many professionals that edit videos for a living choose to use it.
+It’s a great option to use with this photo editing PC which you can build yourself.

 While last year I would have recommended the Rebel T5i, this year the Lumix DMC-G7KK wins as it does 4k and is a much better camera for video overall.
 I’d even put it over a Canon 5D Mark 3.
 The T5i is still great if you’ve got it and takes great stills, but at the same price point, I couldn’t recommend it over the Lumix option.